Mike Toglia Player Props: Rockies vs. Athletics

 Athletics Pitching Rankings

-- The pitching staff for the Athletics has a collective 8.2 K/9, which ranks 23rd in the league.
+- The pitching staff for the Athletics has a collective 8.2 K/9, which ranks 24th in MLB.

-- The Athletics have a 5.86 team ERA that ranks last among all MLB pitching staffs.
+- The Athletics have a 5.85 team ERA that ranks last among all league pitching staffs.

-- Athletics pitchers combine to allow 146 total home runs at a rate of 1.4 per game (most in baseball).
+- The Athletics give up the second-most home runs in baseball (147 total, 1.4 per game).

+- Blackburn (1-2) takes the mound for the Athletics in his 10th start of the season.
+He has a 5.06 ERA in 48 2/3 innings pitched, with 49 strikeouts.

-- The lefty's last appearance was on Saturday against the Houston Astros, when he tossed 5 2/3 innings, surrendering five earned runs while allowing eight hits.
+- In his most recent outing on Sunday against the Houston Astros, the righty tossed 5 1/3 innings, giving up one earned run while surrendering five hits.

+- In 10 games this season, the 29-year-old has a 5.06 ERA and 9.2 strikeouts per nine innings, while allowing a batting average of .297 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.